A high-performance HTTP/1.1 and WebSocket load generator built on Linux io_uring.

 Official load generator for Http Arena

 The fastest HTTP load generator available.
-Built on io_uring's zero-copy async I/O to maximize requests per second from a single machine.
+Built on io_uring's batched async I/O to maximize requests per second from a single machine.

 Per-request latency tracking with microsecond-resolution histograms via CLOCK_MONOTONIC.
 Every response is recorded — percentiles are exact, not estimated.